ubilabs/react-geosuggest/README.md

 ### Exposed component functions

+#### update(value)
+It is possible to update the value of the input contained within the GeoSuggest component by calling the `update` function with a new desired `value` of the type String.

-#### clear
+#### clear()
-It is possible to clear the value of the input contained within the GeoSuggest component by calling the `clear` function.
+It is also possible to clear the value of the input contained within the GeoSuggest component by calling the `clear` function.

 ### Example